- Constructive Dismissal

 - Unfair Dismissal

 - Maternity Leave

 - Whistle Blowers

 Our specialist employment law solicitors operate in all areas of dispute regarding wages between employees and employers.
 Our solicitors are able to pursue or negotiate a wages claim on your behalf and can provide representation anywhere in the United Kingdom.
-Wages claims are dealt with by our solicitors using the no win no fee scheme with no requirement to fund or finance the claim as it proceeds.
 If you would like an initial free consultation for advice with a solicitor to find out whether you have a good case, how to go about claiming and how much your compensation might be worth you can call the helpline or complete the contact form or email our offices.
 If after talking to a wages solicitor you decide not to take matters further you are under no obligation to do so and you will not be charged for our initial advice session.

 The term wages includes fees, commissions, bonuses, holiday pay, statutory sick pay, statutory maternity pay and pay in lieu of notice (if paid under a contractual provision, but not if genuinely paid as compensation for failing to give notice).

 In general, employers cannot make deduction from the amount to be paid except for specific reasons which may include:-

 - Where deductions are authorised by law, eg. under the PAYE provisions

 - Where deductions are authorised by the employee in advance of the event